kivy/kivy/doc/sources/guide/licensing.rst

 * `sqlite3 <https://github.com/ghaering/pysqlite/blob/master/LICENSE>`_
 * `six <https://bitbucket.org/gutworth/six/src/tip/LICENSE>`_

-There are included libraries either Kivy directly or through Pygame/SDL2 uses, those are located in ``APK/lib/armeabi/``.
-Most of them are related to dependencies or are produced from python-for-android and are part of its source (and licensing).
+There are other included libraries, included either by Kivy directly or through Pygame/SDL2, that are located in ``APK/lib/armeabi/``.
+Most of them are related to dependencies or are produced by python-for-android and are part of its source (and licensing).

 * libapplication.so